Vanessa Bryant Shares A Heartbreaking Eulogy At The "Mamba Day" Memorial

-Updated February 24, 2020: The official Celebration of Life for Kobe and Gianna Bryant at the Staples Center is underway.
-It is an emotional event for everyone attending and watching at home.
+Updated February 24, 2020: The official Celebration of Life for Kobe and Gianna Bryant at the Staples Center took place on Monday.
+It was an emotional event for everyone attending and watching at home.

 The memorial began with a surprise performance from Beyoncé Knowles-Carter, a close friend of the Bryant family.
-Beyoncé opened the celebration by performing "XO," disclosing that she picked the track because it was one of Kobe's favorites.
-Backed by a choir, Beyoncé transitioned into a brand new rendition of "Halo," complete with new lyrics honoring Kobe and Gianna as angels in heaven.
+Beyoncé opened the celebration by performing "XO," disclosing that she picked the track because it was one of Kobe's favourites.
+Backed by a choir, Beyoncé transitioned into a brand new rendition of "Halo," complete with new lyrics honouring Kobe and Gianna as angels in heaven.

 Advertisement